RedisGrafana/RedisGrafana/docs/redis-datasource/variables.md

 # Variables

-Template variables can query command and use other variables as parameters:
+Template variables can query command and use other variables as parameters.

 ![Variables](../images/redis-datasource/variables.png)